 It’s frustrating to think that the moment you get a personal injury settlement, your ex could get their hands on it.
 What if they could stake a claim to some or all of your settlement money?

-When you ask a Maryland personal injury lawyer whether your ex can take your settlement, the frustrating answer will probably be, “Maybe.”
+When you ask a Maryland family law attorney whether your ex can take your settlement, the frustrating answer will probably be, “Maybe.”
 Here are the factors that go into determining whether your money is safe from your ex.

 Timing Matters for Marital Property